 Choose an area of interest

 You might already know from a young age exactly what career you want.
-But, you might be the opposite of that and still not sure which career is for you.
-Take this into consideration and look back at week 2 where we discuss choosing a career.
+But, you might be the opposite of that and still unsure which career is for you.
+Take this into consideration and look back at our article on choosing a career

 Once you know what sort of area you want to study, look into the courses available.
 There are so many similar courses, so it’s really important you research them and choose the course that inspires or interests you the most - you’ll be studying this for three years!
-If you haven’t already, look at week 8 for our top tips.
+If you haven’t already, look at our top tips on picking a course

 Select up to five universities

 From there, you should look at your options.
 Different universities have different offerings - some focus on academic aspects, while others focus on employability.
-Normally, we’d suggest getting yourself to an open day, but seeing as time is of the essence, you could have a look at virtual tours of the facilities.
-Here’s a list of virtual tours from universities across the UK.
+Normally, we’d suggest getting yourself to an open day, but seeing as time is of the essence, you could have a look at virtual tours of the facilities - here's a list of virtual tours from unis across the UK

 Write your personal statement